sndirsch/sndirsch.github.io/_posts/2022-06-07-nvidia-opengpu.markdown

 options nvidia NVreg_OpenRmEnableUnsupportedGpus=1
 {% endhighlight %}

+Find a list of Turing/Ampere GPUs, where you need this option [here][pci_ids-unsupported].

 # Secure Boot

 Unfortunately the prebuilt kernel modules are not signed yet with the Secureboot Key of openSUSE/SLE, so on such systems you'll need to do this step manually.
 Which is not a trivial task, I know. :-(